-- 1 With the pedal unit cable plug oriented as shown in the illustration below, plug it into the pedal connector on the bottom of the piano. - a.
-Push the plug fully in as far as it goes. - b.
-Use the 0 clip to secure the pedal cable to side panel 8.
+- Making sure that the pedal unit cable plug is oriented as shown in the illustration below, plug it into the pedal connector on the bottom of the piano. - a.
+Press the plug fully into the connector as far as it will go. - b.
+Use the clips [©] to secure the pedal cable to two locations on side panel [®].